playframework/playframework/documentation/manual/releases/release25/migration25/Migration25.md

 These methods delegate to either `play.Application` or `play.Environment` -- code that uses them should use dependency injection to inject the relevant class.

-You should refer to the list of dependency injected components in the [[Play 2.4 Migration Guide|Migration24#Dependency-Injected-Components]] to migrate built-in play components.
+You should refer to the list of dependency injected components in the [[Play 2.4 Migration Guide|Migration24#Dependency-Injected-Components]] to migrate built-in Play components.

 For example, the following code injects an environment and configuration into a Controller in Scala: